 Members can find all COVID-19 CMS-related news on this page.
 For relevant COVID-19 related APMA resources, including APMA recommendations and access to financial resources during this public health emergency, visitwww.apma.org/COVID19.

-Suspension of Medicare Sequester Through December 31, 2020 Section 3709 of the CARES Act temporarily lifts the Medicare sequester, which reduces payments to providers by 2 percent, from May 1 through December 31, 2020, boosting payments for hospital, physician, nursing home, home health, and other care.
+Suspension of Medicare Sequester Through December 31, 2021 Section 3709 of the CARES Act temporarily lifts the Medicare sequester, which reduces payments to providers by 2 percent, from May 1 through December 31, 2020, boosting payments for hospital, physician, nursing home, home health, and other care.
 The Medicare sequester would be extended by one year beyond current law to provide immediate relief without worsening Medicare’s long-term financial outlook.
+The US Congress voted in March to extend these cuts until December 31, 2021.
 Read APMA's full CARES Act summary.

 CMS announced on April 26 its decision to reevaluate the amounts that will be paid under the Accelerated Payment Program and to suspend its Advance Payment Program to Part B suppliers.
 Find information about repayment and recoupment timelines and terms here.